happyjeffery88/AFBlegal/PrivacyPolicy.md

   - **Regular Security Audits**: We conduct routine security audits to identify and mitigate vulnerabilities.

 ## Cookies or Tracking
-Asian Farming Bank does not use cookies, tracking pixels, or similar technologies.
+Agro Farming does not use cookies, tracking pixels, or similar technologies.
 If such technologies are implemented in the future, they will comply with applicable laws, such as GDPR for EU users and CCPA for California users.

 ## Right to Opt-Out
-Users will have the right to opt-out of non-essential data collection.
+Users will have the right to opt out of non-essential data collection.
 However, data necessary for core functionalities, such as Discord User IDs, cannot be opted out of.

 ## Children's Privacy
-Asian Farming Bank is not intended for use by individuals under the age of 13, in compliance with the Children's Online Privacy Protection Act (COPPA).
+Agro Farming is not intended for use by individuals under the age of 13, in compliance with the Children's Online Privacy Protection Act (COPPA).
 We do not knowingly collect personal information from children under 13.
 If we become aware that such information has been inadvertently collected, we will take steps to delete it promptly.
 Parents or guardians can contact us at **afbotdev@gmail.com** to request the removal of such data.

 ## Data Protection
 We implement reasonable measures to protect user data from unauthorized access or misuse.
 However, no system is entirely secure, and we cannot guarantee absolute data security.
 Users should exercise caution and avoid sharing sensitive personal information through the Bot.